 — Maxime Aubin (@MaximeAubin1) January 18, 2026

 Claiming that he can stop Edwards either 50 or 75% of the time is quite bold.
-After all, Edwards is one of the best offensive players the league has to offer.
+After all, Edwards is one of the best offensive players in the league at the moment.
 The three-time All-Star is currently averaging a career-high 29.6 points along with 4.9 rebounds and 3.7 assists per game.

 This is the same person who believed he could defeat an Olympic table tennis player despite having little to no background in the sport.
-So yes, he will back himself against the rookie.
+So naturally, Edwards will back himself against the rookie.

-It would be interesting to watch the two teammates go head-to-head in a one-on-one matchup though.
+It would be interesting to watch the two go head-to-head in a one-on-one matchup, though.
 That would be highly unlikely unless Beringer ends up on a different team at some point in his career.

-Beringer’s remarks might be considered a bit of a stretch right now but it just goes on to show the confidence he has in his abilities.
-Sooner than later, he will find self playing regularly for the Wolves, so that confidence will go a long way.
+Beringer’s remarks might be considered a bit of a stretch right now.
+But it just goes on to show the confidence he has in his abilities.
+Sooner or later, he will find himself playing regularly for the Wolves, and that’s when this confidence will come in handy.